dlt-hub/dlt/docs/website/docs/tutorial/grouping-resources.md

 ## Handle secrets

-For the next step we'd want to get the [number of repository clones](https://docs.github.com/en/rest/metrics/traffic?apiVersion=2022-11-28#get-repository-clones) for our dlt repo from the GitHub API.
+For the next step, we want to get the [number of repository clones](https://docs.github.com/en/rest/metrics/traffic?apiVersion=2022-11-28#get-repository-clones) for our dlt repo from the GitHub API.
 However, the `traffic/clones` endpoint that returns the data requires [authentication](https://docs.github.com/en/rest/overview/authenticating-to-the-rest-api?apiVersion=2022-11-28).

 Let's handle this by changing our `fetch_github_data()` first: